 When you search the online catalog, use the subject headings "political geography" or "geopolitics."
 Either subject heading will get you started.
 Don't forget about the related subject headings.

 Our collection includes several journals which look at Political Geography.
 To find them, do the following subject search in the online catalog : "political geography periodicals."
 Cultural Geography is not a subject heading used in online catalogs.
 However, to see how many more titles there are, you can search in Worldcat.
 Use a subject search with the terms "political geography" and "periodicals."
 Below is a short list of some of the journal titles we have in our Library's collection.
+Or you can use the search box at the top of the page.

 Want an easy way to keep up with the journal literature for all facets of Geography?
 And you use a mobile device?
 You can install the BrowZine app and create a custom Bookshelf of your favorite journal titles.
 Then you will get the Table of Contents (ToCs) of your favorite journals automatically delivered to you when they become available.
 Once you have the ToC's you can download and read the articles you want.